BITDOL-Drift/Drift-Line-Lane-Follower/README.md

 * OpenCV 3.4.6

 ## Reference
-We used reference codes from here : https://github.com/nsa31/Line-Lane-Follower-Robot_ROS
+We used reference codes from here: https://github.com/nsa31/Line-Lane-Follower-Robot_ROS
-which project is done at University of Alberta (UoA) for the course CMPUT 412 : Experimental Robotics.
+- At the University of Alberta (UoA) for the course CMPUT 412: Experimental Robotics.

 https://www.ualberta.ca/computing-science/undergraduate-studies/course-directory/courses/experimental-mobile-robotics.html